 Immersion Reading for Whispersync for Voice

-With Immersion Reading for Kindle Fire and Kindle Fire HD, Kindle edition books are synched to the corresponding Audible audio edition AND as the books are read the text is highlighted while it is narrated via the Audible audio book.
+With Immersion Reading for Kindle Fire and Kindle Fire HD, Kindle edition books are synced to the corresponding Audible audio edition AND as the books are read the text is highlighted while it is narrated via the Audible audiobook.

 This multi-sensory instruction allows the child to see and hear the words at the same time and is very effective for building word recognition and fluency.

 There are nearly 15,000 Kindle books and Audible audiobooks available for Immersion Reading and Whispersynch for Voice as well as a nice selection of free sets including, The Adventures of Huckleberry Finn, A Tale of Two Cities, The Three Musketeers, Gulliver’s Travels and other classics.

 For a list of Kindle Edition Books with accompanying Audible Audio editions with Whispersync technology, click here.